innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Here is a standard (easy) NER task: [CoNLL2003 challenge](http://aclweb.org/anthology/W03-0419).
 And here are the SOTA results that cite `F1` scores as the comparison metric: [NLP progress](https://nlpprogress.com/english/named_entity_recognition.html).

-I trained a simple GloVe+BidiLSTM model on English NER task, using training parameters from [Jie Yang et.al.](https://arxiv.org/pdf/1806.04470.pdf), and saved all the logits for the test set.
+I trained a simple GloVe+BidiLSTM model on English NER task, using training parameters from [Jie Yang et al](https://arxiv.org/pdf/1806.04470.pdf), and saved all the logits for the test set.

 Naive computation of labels (`argmax`) gave me `99` invalid label pairs.
 This is **1.95%** of the total number of "golden" entities in the test set.
 Hmm, looks like it *may* matter.

 Now, lets try some heuristics for "fixing" bad transitions.

-Attempt 1 (close to what is used in [Jie Yang et.al.](https://arxiv.org/pdf/1806.04470.pdf)):
+Attempt 1 (close to what is used in [Jie Yang et al](https://arxiv.org/pdf/1806.04470.pdf)):
 ```python
 Entity = collections.namedtuple('Entity', ['label', 'start', 'end'])